altaigner/altaigner/README.md

 What I'm working on:

-🪢 Combining my technical interests with practical operations
+🪢 Combining my interests with practical operations

 📚 Studying network security, SIEM fundamentals, and incident response frameworks